Gross domestic product: History

 Sir William Petty came up with a concept of GDP, to calculate the tax burden, and argue landlords were unfairly taxed during warfare between the Dutch and the English between 1652 and 1674.
 Charles Davenant developed the method further in 1695.

 The modern concept of GDP was first developed by Simon Kuznets for a 1934 U.S. Congress report, where he warned against its use as a measure of welfare (see below under limitations and criticisms).
 After the Bretton Woods Conference in 1944, GDP became the main tool for measuring a country's economy.
 At that time gross national product (GNP) was the preferred estimate, which differed from GDP in that it measured production by a country's citizens at home and abroad rather than its "resident institutional units" (see OECD definition above).
 The switch from GNP to GDP in the United States occurred in 1991.
 The role that measurements of GDP played in World War II was crucial to the subsequent political acceptance of GDP values as indicators of national development and progress.
 A crucial role was played here by the U.S. Department of Commerce under Milton Gilbert where ideas from Kuznets were embedded into institutions.
+According to a 2020 opinion poll around 25% of United States citizens found the gross domestic product as the best economic indicator.

 The history of the concept of GDP should be distinguished from the history of changes in many ways of estimating it.
 The value added by firms is relatively easy to calculate from their accounts, but the value added by the public sector, by financial industries, and by intangible asset creation is more complex.
 These activities are increasingly important in developed economies, and the international conventions governing their estimation and their inclusion or exclusion in GDP regularly change in an attempt to keep up with industrial advances.
 In the words of one academic economist, "The actual number for GDP is, therefore, the product of a vast patchwork of statistics and a complicated set of processes carried out on the raw data to fit them to the conceptual framework."

 China officially adopted GDP in 1993 as its indicator of economic performance.
 Previously, China had relied on a Marxist-inspired national accounting system.